 Of the few known environmental androgens, trenbolone acetate, a synthetic steroid implanted into cattle to speed their growth, has sparked the most concern.
 Studies found that a derivative excreted by juiced cattle reduces minnows' fertility, transforms female zebrafish into males, and induces other masculinizing effects.
 MT, however, "was not on the radar as an endocrine disruptor," says Christopher Martyniuk, an endocrinologist and toxicologist at the University of Florida (UF) in Gainesville.

 When Murray arrived in Palo Verde in 2012 as a graduate student from Auburn University in Alabama, he was scouting for a juicy dissertation project.
-"You will work on crocodiles," Mahmood Sasa, head of the research station in the park, told him, offering a topic ripe for further investigation: a recent study that claimed a three-to-one male-to-female sex ratio among the crocodiles in the area.
+"You will work on crocodiles," said Mahmood Sasa of the University of Costa Rica, head of the research station in the park.
+He offered a topic ripe for further investigation: a recent study that claimed a three-to-one male-to-female sex ratio among the crocodiles in the area.